 Free tourist Attractions in Pattaya.

-Use the Pattaya Tourist Attractions category for more information.
+Use the Pattaya Tourist Attractions tag for more information.
 These are a few suggested places to visit where you won’t be charged an entry fee.
 Buddha on the Hill, Pattaya Viewing Point for a great view of Pattaya Bay, Bali Hai Viewing Point, San Xian Park, Wat Yansangwararam is worth a visit but it’s about a half-hour ride from Pattaya.
 Wat Chaimongkol on South Pattaya Road is easy to find, and it’s free entry.

 Cheap Nightlife in Pattaya